-Developed in the years prior to America’s entry into WW2, the Scout Car was meant to be a fast reconnaissance vehicle with enough armor plating to protect its occupants from small arms fire and allow troops to be transported on the modern battlefield.
-The Scout Car has a special gliding rail mount which allows its armament, two M1919 .30cal machine guns and one M2 .50cal machine gun, to have a much greater field of fire.
-Unfortunately the vehicle was largely outdated by the time America joined the war, and its role in combat with the 1st Division was limited primarily to wide open spaces and flat ground of Africa and Sicily as a command vehicle.
-It was replaced by better-armed and faster vehicles by mid-1944 but continued to see use with other allied armies to the end of the war.
+Developed in the years prior to America’s entry into WW2, the Scout Car was meant to be a relatively fast and nimble reconnaissance vehicle with enough armor plating to protect its occupants from small arms fire.
+The Scout Car has a special gliding rail mount which allows its armament of up to 3 machine guns (M1919 .30cal or M2 .50 cal) to have a much greater field of fire.
+The vehicle was largely outdated by the time America joined the war, and its role in combat with the 1st Division was limited primarily to the wide-open spaces and flat ground of Africa and Sicily as a command vehicle.
+It was replaced by better-armed and faster vehicles by mid-1944 but continued to see use via lend-lease with other allied armies to the end of the war.
 The White Motor Company developed and produced the Scout car.
-Ours is a late model which was extensively restored by our motor pool volunteers over 25 years ago.
+Ours is a late model which was one of the Historic Vehicle Fleet’s first vehicles extensively restored by our motor pool volunteers in the early 1990s.

 Occupants: Driver, Co-driver, 3x gunners, 2+ additional occupants